x-cellent/kubernetes-cluster-demo/README.md

 Afterwards, add the (NS) records to your dns provider you purchased the parent domain with.

 For more information, take a look at some useful resources such as: [aws and dns configuration](https://kops.sigs.k8s.io/getting_started/aws/) and [AWS using KOPS](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/).

+For more information on Gossip based domains not requiring a hosted DNS service, check [GOSSIP dns](https://kops.sigs.k8s.io/gossip/).

 - Make sure to export your amazon credentials
 ```